 #4: Essential Oils

-Essential oils are a great as natural morning sickness remedies.
+Essential oils are great as natural morning sickness remedies.
 With oils such as peppermint, lavender and ginger they will soothe that sense of queasiness.
 Apply to your pressure points or simply breathe them in to take away that nauseous feeling.
 A few blends you could try from some of our favorite brands:

 - Morning Essential Oil Blend – The Cle Collective